Category Archives: Uncategorized

 RECYCLING

 A few things should be obvious about recycling.
-First, the FUNCTION which identified the bottle, has vanished.
+First, the FUNCTION which identified the bottle and gave it value, has vanished.
 It is now back to a cheap mineral for melting.

 Second, the “mineral” is worth even less than the original mineral raw material because it contains all kinds of colors, all kinds of mixed mineral compositions and dirt which must be removed if it doesn’t simply burn off.